Patients & Visitors

 Our Commitment to Patient Safety

 Patient safety is a priority at Pembroke Regional Hospital.
-Our goals are to ensure that everyone who receives care or service from us is kept safe and that we continue to work to prevent unnecessary harm or injury to all patients.
+Our goals are to ensure that everyone who receives care or service from us is kept safe.
 To make sure we provide the safest environment possible during your hospital stay, we need your active involvement.

 During your hospital stay: